Ptrskay3/async-await/slides.md

 - Don't use async when it's not necessary, especially don't run multithreaded for a few async stuff.
 - Don't mix heavy synchronous and asynchronous code -> blocking the caller thread
-- message passing with channels > shared memory (usually)
+- Message passing with channels over shared memory (often easier, if your design allows that)
-- shared memory deadlock - be careful with dependencies on other tasks
+- Shared memory errors/deadlocks - be careful with dependencies on other tasks
-- you __can__ invoke asynchronous code in synchronous context if you really want to
+- There's a way to invoke asynchronous code in synchronous context if you really want to, e.g.: in C# `Task.GetAwaiter().GetResult()`
-- logging + concurrency is a very hard topic
+- Logging + concurrency is a very hard topic

 ---